Children in Need: Earlier BBC appeals

-The BBC's first broadcast charity appeal took place in 1927, in the form of a five-minute radio broadcast on Christmas Day.
-It raised about £1,342, which equates to about £69,950 by today's standards, and was donated to four children's charities.
+The BBC's inaugural charity appeal was a five-minute radio broadcast on Christmas Day 1927, raising approximately £1,342 for four children's charities.

-The first televised appeal took place in 1955 and was called the Children's Hour Christmas Appeal, with the yellow glove puppet Sooty Bear and Harry Corbett fronting it.
-The Christmas Day Appeals continued on TV and radio until 1979.
-During that time a total of £625,836 was raised.
-Terry Wogan first appeared during this five-minute appeal in 1978 and again in 1979.
-Sometimes cartoon characters such as Peter Pan and Tom and Jerry were used.
+The first televised appeal, the Children's Hour, aired in 1955.
+Fronted by Harry Corbett and the yellow glove puppet Sooty Bear, these appeals continued annually on television and radio until 1979, raising a total of £625,836.
+Sir Terry Wogan made his debut during the five-minute appeal in 1978 and returned in 1979.
+Animated characters such as Peter Pan and Tom and Jerry occasionally featured in these broadcasts.